readdle/jquery-livesearcher/README.md

 ]
 ```

-You can transfer additional values in the 'data' attribute, each value is separated by the `%%`.
+You can transfer additional values in the 'data' attribute.
 See example of handling additional data below in events section.

 ```json
 [